Database Operations Guide

 lib/action-response.ts

-- For APIs, call methods encapsulated in
+- For APIs, you can call methods encapsulated in

 lib/api-response.ts